Crocmagnon/blog/content/about/index.md

 | [GitLab](https://gitlab.com/gaugendre)        |                                                                    |

 My resume is available as [a pdf](https://cv-gabriel.augendre.info) (in French) if you want to take a look.

-## Analytics
-This website uses GoatCounter, a privacy respecting analytics tool.
-They are [publicly available](https://gc.gabnotes.org).